kztera/git-github-study/README.md

 ### I.4.11. git reset

+`git reset` is a command that lets you undo changes to the repository.
+It lets you undo commits, unstage files, and more.
+This is useful when you want to undo changes you've made to your code.
+You can use `git reset --hard` to undo all changes to the repository.

 ### I.4.12. git config

 `git config` is a command that lets you configure Git.
 You can use it to set up your name and email address, change the default text editor, and more.
 You have two options for configuring Git: you can use the `--global` flag to configure Git for all repositories on your computer, or you can use the `--local` flag to configure Git for a specific repository.